avisuj/avisuj.github.io/_posts/2022-04-16-Communion.markdown

 > “every action which, whether in anticipation of the conjugal act, or in its accomplishment, or in the development of its natural consequences, proposes, whether as an end or as a means, to render procreation impossible” is intrinsically evil (Catechism of the Catholic Church).

 While I struggle with the teachings, I pray for discernment:
-- to understand if the Catechism provides around abortion and homosexuality is misplaced in the context of Christ's teachings
+- to understand if the focus on abortion and homosexuality is misplaced in the context of Christ's teachings
 - to understand if, like Judas, I'm trying to exert my will over God's will.

 When you join a community based on values, you don't get to opt out of values that you struggle with.
 I recognize that the decision making power on church teachings rest with the clergy.
 At the same time, even a piece criticizing Cardinal Marx for calling for the Catechism's teaching on homosexuality to be changed recognized: